SegiH/WatchList/README.md

 It is possible to add a WatchList record by searching IMDB if you provide an API key.
 More info is available in INSTALL.md.

-When you are online, images are cached so that they do not need to be downloaded again.
+Watchlist uses caching so movie or TV shows images are saved locally and will not be downloaded again, unless you clear your browser cache.

 WatchList uses a JSON database to store your logged movie and TV shows.